History of the Brooklyn Nets: 2012–2015: New era in Brooklyn and playoff contention

 The 2013–14 season started poorly for the Nets, with rookie coach Jason Kidd facing difficulties adjusting to his new job, and with injuries affecting the team's ability to field a consistent lineup.
 The team struggled to a disappointing 10–21 through December, and lead assistant coach Lawrence Frank was demoted to writing daily reports due to a fallout between him and Kidd.
 The season bottomed out on December 21 when Brook Lopez was announced to require season-ending foot surgery for the second time in three years.
 Lopez's injury forced Kidd to change his starting lineup, with the coach choosing to start Paul Pierce at power forward and Joe Johnson at small forward, and play two point guards simultaneously.
 This move would turn the Nets' season around.
 The team started winning, going 10–3 in January 2014 as Kidd won his first Coach of the Month award.
-On February 26, 2014, the Nets lost 80–124 to the Portland Trail Blazers.
-It was the Nets' worst loss since a 63–110 loss to the Memphis Grizzlies on December 13, 2003.
-On March 23, 2014, the Nets completed a season sweep of the Dallas Mavericks for the first time since the 1999–2000 season with a 107–104 overtime win in Dallas.

 Kidd was awarded a second Coach of the Month award on April 1 after the team amassed a 12–4 record in March.
 On the same day the Nets would go on to defeat the Houston Rockets 105–96 to extend a franchise record home winning streak to 14, and clinching a playoff berth in the process.
 On April 8, the Nets became the first team during the Miami Big 3 (Chris Bosh, LeBron James, and Dwyane Wade) era to sweep the Heat in a 4-game season series.

 On May 4, 2014, the Nets defeated the Toronto Raptors in the first round of the 2014 playoffs with a 104–103 victory in Game 7.
 With the win, Jason Kidd became the first rookie coach to win a Game 7 in NBA history.
 It also marked the first Game 7 win in Nets' franchise history.
-Unfortunately, the Nets' season ended following a 94–96 loss in Game 5 of the Conference Semifinals against the Heat, the very team they swept in the regular season.
+The Nets' season ended with a 96–94 loss in Game 5 of the Conference Semifinals against the Heat, the team they swept in the regular season.
 On May 22, Plumlee was named to the NBA All-Rookie First Team.